-Tzigane enjoys many ongoing relationships with ensembles worldwide including with the Norwegian Radio Orchestra, Lahti Symphony, Tampere Philharmonic and Helsingborg Symphony Orchestras.
-Other recent European engagements have taken him to the Netherlands Philharmonic Orchestra, Staatsphilharmonie Rheinland-Pfalz, Copenhagen Philharmonic, Tapiola Sinfonietta, Norrköping Symphony, RTE National Symphony Orchestra of Ireland, BBC Scottish Symphony and Basel Symphony Orchestra.
+Tzigane enjoys many ongoing relationships with ensembles including with the Norwegian Radio Orchestra, Gävle Symphony and Helsingborg Symphony Orchestras.
+Other recent European engagements have taken him to the London Philharmonic Orchestra, Netherlands Philharmonic Orchestra, Bruckner Orchester Linz, Staatsphilharmonie Rheinland-Pfalz, Copenhagen Philharmonic, Orchestre National d’ile de France, Orquesta Sinfonica de Galicia, Lahti Symphony, Tapiola Sinfonietta, Swedish Chamber Orchestra, Basel Symphony, RTE National Symphony Orchestra of Ireland, BBC Scottish Symphony Orchestra and Royal Scottish National Orchestra.

 Since his US debut with the Indianapolis Symphony Tzigane has conducted the symphony orchestras of Oregon, New Jersey, Fort Worth, North Carolina, Columbus and the Rochester Philharmonic.
 At his Chicago debut conducting the Grant Park Festival Orchestra he was praised by the Chicago Tribune for “bringing freshness and energy”.
 He conducts regularly in Japan including with the Yomiuri Nippon and Tokyo Metropolitan Symphony Orchestras and has been to Australia with the Adelaide Symphony and West Australian Symphony Orchestras.

-With a natural flair for working with singers, Tzigane made his Bayerische Staatsoper debut conducting a new production of Così fan tutte and more recently took the helm of Die Zauberflöte at Hamburgische Staatsoper, Die Fledermaus at Frankfurt Oper and Carmen at Royal Swedish Opera.
-He returns to Stockholm in spring 2018 to conduct nine performances of Giordano Fedora.
+With a natural flair for working with singers, Tzigane made his Bayerische Staatsoper debut conducting a new production of Così fan tutte and more recently took the helm of Die Zauberflöte at Hamburgische Staatsoper, Carmen and Giordano Fedora at Royal Swedish Opera and Die Fledermaus at Frankfurt Oper.

 Eugene Tzigane began his conducting studies at Julliard with James DePreist where he earned the Bruno Walter Memorial Scholarship.
 He completed his studies under Jorma Panula at the Royal College of Music in Stockholm where he was awarded the Franz Berwald Memorial Scholarship and attended masterclasses with Daniel Harding, Michael Tilson-Thomas and Jukka-Pekka Saraste.
 His other accolades include First Prize at the 2007 Fitelberg Competition and Second Prize at the 2007 Matacic Competition.